Cancer Prevention Fellowships 2020

-This is an opportunity for individuals working in RoI to become a Cancer Prevention Fellow at the prestigious National Cancer Institute (NCI) in the USA.
-Individuals applying from RoI should intend to pursue careers in cancer prevention in Ireland after completion of the fellowship.
+This call is under the auspices of the Ireland-Northern Ireland-NCI Cancer Consortium.
+The Health Research Board (HRB) is pleased to invite applications from individuals working in RoI to become a Cancer Prevention Fellow at the National Cancer Institute (NCI) in the USA.
+Applications are due in August 2019 for entry into the Programme in June 2020.
+It is expected that individuals applying from Republic of Ireland intend to pursue careers in cancer prevention in Ireland after completion of the fellowship.
 Reintegration funding for one year to take up a research post in RoI is available.

 Scheme at a glance